kireyn/htfyfb/README.md

 - Path 	The second field is the path to the resource being accessed.
 This field can also be suffixed with a query string.
 - Version 	The third and final field is used to denote the HTTP version.

 The next set of lines contain HTTP header value pairs.
 These are used to specify various attributes of a request.
 The headers are terminated with a new line, which is necessary for the server to validate the request.
-This can be followed by the request body, which we will analyze in later sections of this module.
+This can be followed by the request body, which we will analyze in later.

 ##### Response